 In this world of tech-competition, there are thousands of people with sophisticated hacking systems waiting to get a hand on your developments.
 Right now, even the safest devices have a mole in the system.
 That is why the journey from DevOps to DevSecOps is necessary as hacking will not only ruin the created platform or software but it might cost your position too.

 DevOps vs. DevSecOps

 To understand the journey from DevOps to DevSecOps, basics must be known first.
-DevOps is a special union between the development area and operations area.
+DevOps is a special union between the development area and the operations area.
 The development includes planning, creating, verifying and packaging while the operations sector includes release, configure, and monitor.
 This automation has brought speed to the process while maintaining the high quality of the services.

 Also, improved collaboration among the engineers should be mentioned.
 But security is still lacking.
 Given the high rate of hacking systems and cutting edge competition, DevSecOps helps to integrate the security controls.
 Security of the code developed and it’s testing are the primary tasks of DevSecOps.
 Consequently, it is an important step to be taken.